JunsongX/ML-Cyber-Project/README.md

 Open the file which ends with .ipynb, put all the models and data into google drive, revise the path with the path in your google drive.

+## Results

 Since the Good-Net are in sub-class form, It cannot be stored as H5 file.
-Just run the Notebook and the Good-Net model is in the notebook.
+Just run the Notebook and the Good-Net models Are in the notebook.